rjwut/advent/README.md

 ### `priority-queue`

-A class which implements a queue where elements are dequeued in order of priority.
-Priority is determined by a comparator function provided when the queue is created.
+A `PriorityQueue` class implements a queue where elements are dequeued in order of priority rather than insertion.
+Priority is determined on insertion and is computed by a comparator function provided when the queue is created.

 ### `summed-area-table`